Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Introduction

-For $\alpha\le1$, we say that an algorithm is \textit{$\alpha$-approximate} if its expected total value collected is at least $\alpha$ times that of an optimal algorithm. $\alpha$ is referred to as the \textit{approximation factor}.
+We will generally say that our algorithm is $\alpha$-approximate if its expected total value collected is at least $\alpha$ times that of an optimal algorithm, from a larger class.
+We call $\alpha\in[0,1]$ the approximation factor.
+We note that typically this terminology is used when comparing to the optimal algorithm from the \textit{same} class.
+Our results imply lower bounds on the approximation factor $\alpha$ under the typical terminology, since we are comparing against a larger class.
+All of our results assume that distributions have \textit{finite support} and are explicitly input in the form of (value, probability) pairs with binary encoding.
+All of our algorithms are polynomial-time under this form of input.

+We should note that for the problem of computing the optimal algorithm within a fixed class, no computational hardness results are known for any of the problems we study (ProbeTop-$k$, Parallel Offering, Simultaneous Offering), to our knowledge.
+Nonetheless, our algorithms still have some of the currently best-known approximation factors, which also hold when comparing to a larger class.

-\textbf{Sequential interviewing a.k.a.\ ProbeTop-$k$ problem.} For the ProbeTop-$k$ problem, we develop a polynomial-time, non-adaptive, and committed algorithm that achieves a $(1-e^{-k}k^k/k!)$ approximation factor relative to an optimal (adaptive, non-committed) algorithm (Theorem \ref{thm:probetopk}, \Cref{sec:ptk_analysis}).
-We note that the approximation factor of $(1-e^{-k}k^k/k!)$ is always at least $1-1/e\approx0.632$ (when $k=1$), and increases to 100\% as $k\to\infty$.
-We also note that it is tight relative to the LP benchmark we compare against (Appendix \ref{sec:tight}).
-Our results are significant for the following reasons.
-First, the previously best-known approximation factor was 1/2, obtained by both \citet{purohit2019hiring} and \citet{bradac2019near}, so our lower bound is not only stronger for all values of $k$, but demonstrates asymptotic optimality in $k$.
-Second, the $1/2$-approximate algorithm in \citet{bradac2019near} is not polynomial-time and not committed, while the polynomial-time $1/2$-approximate algorithm in \citet{purohit2019hiring} needs to be adaptive, only compares against policies that are committed, and also focuses on the special case of sequential offering (we elaborate on this in Section \ref{subsec:weighted_ber}).
-Finally, our abstract treatment leads to an algorithm that works in the free-order prophets setting (because it is committed), hence our result extends to a free-order prophet inequality that allows an additional constraint of $T$ on the number of interviews.
+\textbf{Sequential interviewing a.k.a.\ ProbeTop-$k$ problem.} We develop a polynomial-time algorithm that is non-adaptive, committed, and achieves a $(1-e^{-k}k^k/k!)$ approximation factor relative to an optimal adaptive, non-committed algorithm (\Cref{thm:probetopk}, \Cref{sec:ptk_analysis}).
+We note that the approximation factor of $(1-e^{-k}k^k/k!)$ equals $1-O(1/\sqrt{k})$ by Stirling's approximation, is always at least $1-1/e\approx0.632$ (when $k=1$), and increases to 100\% as $k\to\infty$.
+We also note that it is tight relative to the LP benchmark we compare against (\Cref{sec:tight}).